 ASH: We actually have a few years of junior high to get through before reaching high school, but you’re right about the new supporting characters.

 ANNA: I really need to catch up on this series!

-MELINDA: I adore this series, and I can’t wait to read volume five, whenever it appears!
+MJ: I adore this series, and I can’t wait to read volume five, whenever it appears!